Maschell/maschell.github.io/_posts/2020-11-21-bought-8-consoles.markdown

  than I would ever need for 30€.
 It even included a multitap, so a few days later I played Micro Machines for the first time with 4 players on a Playstation!

- **Update 2024-04-09: For quite some time there a now tools that can be used to [bypass parental controls via raspberry pi pico](https://github.com/GaryOderNichts/recovery_menu) or fix consoles with the 160-0103 system error [via software](https://gbatemp.net/threads/fixing-system-memory-error-160-0103-failing-emmc-without-soldering-using-rednand-with-isfshax.642268/) or [via hardware](https://gbatemp.net/threads/using-nand-aid-to-repair-a-broken-emmc-fix-160-0103-system-memory-error.636361/).**
+ **Update 2024-04-09: For quite some time there a now tools that can be used to [bypass parental controls via raspberry pi pico](https://github.com/GaryOderNichts/recovery_menu) or [fix consoles with the 160-0103 system errors](https://gbatemp.net/threads/ultimate-wii-u-troubleshooting-guide-system-memory-error-160-0103-stuck-wii-u-screen-stuck-factory-reset-black-screen-after-stuck-update.642339/).**

 ## Why even bother to look for broken consoles?
 Since then, I also tend to look specifically for console-related items that have the condition